 Banks rely on rule-based programmed systems to identify security breaches, resulting in 1% of the transactions being fraudulent.

-Machine learning can provide a way to detect such CNP thefts in order to reduce this 1% of fraudulent transactions.
+Machine learning can provide a way to detect such CNP thefts to reduce this 1% of fraudulent transactions.

-Online merchants, banks, credit card companies, credit reporting agencies, law enforcement agencies, can benefit from the use of predictive modeling in credit card fraud detection.
-Stolen card information concerning very small transactions are more likely to be unnoticed.
+Online merchants, banks, credit card companies, credit reporting agencies, law enforcement agencies can benefit from the use of predictive modeling in credit card fraud detection.
+Stolen card information concerning minimal transactions is more likely to be unnoticed.
 Performing an automatic detection of such small fraudulent purchases is like looking for a needle in a haystack.
-It consists of identifying weak signals among a huge quantity of genuine purchases.
+It consists of identifying weak signals among a considerable quantity of genuine purchases.
 Even though the overall data handled by the financial industry are Big Data (transactions are usually in millions or even billions), fraudulent transactions, less than 1%, are Small Data.

 Traditional machine learning tools work well with Big Data but do not perform well on a Small Data subset within a Big Data collection.
-This is typically an imbalanced dataset where the actual data to identify and predict from is present in very small quantity among huge quantities of data.
-This is also referred to as ‘weak signals’.
+Credit card fraud records are an imbalanced dataset where the actual data to identify and predict from is present in a minimal quantity among vast quantities of data.
+This small quantity of data hidden among numerous data is ‘weak signals.’

-MyDataModels brings a self-service solution for the professionals who have Small Data to analyze and predict from.
+MyDataModels brings a self-service solution for banking professionals who have Small Data to analyze and predictions to make.

-Fraudulent activity is a high-cost threat with multiple consequences, including eventually hurting compagnies bottom line.
+Fraudulent activity is a high-cost threat with many consequences, including eventually hurting companies’ bottom line.
 The use of fraud detection analytics based on an automatic machine learning solution such as TADA empowers companies to identify these malicious activities right away and put a stop to them.